 Google Workspace is Google’s enterprise productivity suite used by everyone from large enterprise customers, K-12 schools, and even small nonprofits.
 Workspace was previously known as G Suite and Google Apps for your Domain.
 In late 2020, Google renamed Google Workspace to better integrate remote working tools into the product in response to the COVID-19 pandemic.
 Workspace is entirely hosted by Google, meaning that when used by a company, they do not have to install or set up servers to access their data.
 When looking for a Google Workspace review, it’s important to consider all that is included with the service.

-Workspace is not a specific application, though.
+You might be wondering, what is a workspace in Google Drive, but a Workspace is not a specific application, though.
 It’s a term for the entire family of applications that are included with the product.
 Google Workspace contains the following applications:

 Gmail – Enterprise Email